Updated September 7, 2023

 Do masks for COVID-19 protect against wildfire smoke and pollution?

-- It depends.
+- Some masks do.
 Smoke and air pollution particles are smaller than the droplets that carry the virus causing COVID-19.
-Cloth and hospital-type ear-loop masks generally do not filter out these tiny particles.
-To block smoke and pollution, use a non-medical N95 mask.
-Medical and non-medical N95 masks are tested to block at least 95% of these smaller particles when they fit well.
+Cloth and surgical ear-loop masks do not filter out these tiny particles.
+To block smoke and pollution, use a tested, certified and tightly-fitting N95, KN95 or KF94 mask.
+These respirator masks are tested to block at least 94-95% of these smaller particles when they fit well.

-You can find all the references in this COVID-19 Harm Reduction document, which is updated regularly with new studies.
+You can find scientific mask study references in this COVID-19 Harm Reduction document.